rethinkdb/rethinkdb-rs/api/ruby/manipulating-tables/table_create.md

     * If `replicas` is an object, it specifies key-value pairs of server tags and the number of replicas to assign to those servers: `{:tag1 => 2, :tag2 => 4, :tag3 => 2, ...}`.
 * `primary_replica_tag`: the primary server specified by its server tag.
 Required if `replicas` is an object; the tag must be in the object.
 This must *not* be specified if `replicas` is an integer.

 The [data type](/docs/data-types/) of a primary key is usually a string (like a UUID) or a number, but it can also be a time, binary object, boolean or an array.
 Data types can be mixed in the primary key field, but all values must be unique.
-Using an array as a primary key creates a compound index; read the documentation on [compound secondary indexes][ci] for more information, as it applies to primary keys as well.
+Using an array as a primary key causes the primary key to behave like a compound index; read the documentation on [compound secondary indexes][ci] for more information, as it applies to primary keys as well.
+(Note that the primary index still only covers a single field, while compound secondary indexes can cover multiple fields in a single index.)
 Primary keys cannot be objects.

 [ci]: /docs/secondary-indexes/ruby/#compound-indexes